• Skip to main content

 Harbor Ave SW and Seattle Water Taxi Route

 The water taxi ferries people from Pier 50 downtown to West Seattle on a 15 minute boat ride.
 Marination Ma Kai is conveniently located at the pier and serves up delicious Korean-inspired food with a Hawaiian twist.
-The local chain of restaurants is closed during the pandemic, which makes me sad because their food is amazing.
 The same complex houses a rental company that, when open, is a great place to rent an assortment of sporting equipment like bikes, paddle boards and kayaks.
 Salty’s on Alki is a wonderful high-end restaurant with sweeping views of the Emerald City, especially at the dinner hour.

 The Seattle Water Taxi is operating on a full schedule, which includes weekends.